tonymorris/blog/posts/2015-01-07-ktm690-enduro-smc.markdown

 # Tyres

 I fitted Pirelli Diablo Rosso tyres to the rims.
-The tyre sizes were chosen for their application, however, it was later learned that it is also important for fitment.
-Specifically, the front tyre is at the limit of maximum width for a proper fitment.
+The tyre sizes were chosen for their application, however, it was later learned that the size is also important for fitment.
+Specifically, the front tyre is at the limit of maximum width without fouling.

 I also used tubes and rim bands.